scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 Adaptively collecting large-scale datasets is challenging and time-consuming.
-Large datasets such as ImageNet are collected `passively` using existing crowdsourcing system and require millions of human responses :cite:`deng2009imagenet`.
+Large datasets such as ImageNet are collected `passively` using existing crowdsourcing systems and require millions of human responses :cite:`deng2009imagenet`.
 As such, most experiments on adaptive sampling algorithms are simulations that use these passively collected datasets.
 These simulations do not address the practical issues faced in crowdsourcing: